FREE Shipping Today on ALL Orders!

 Now more than ever it is very important that Peace Officers and Police Officers are hired and trained under the Peace Officer Standards and Training POST umbrella of minimum hiring and training standards.

-The ability to learn and understand criminal procedure including probable cause, criminal law, how to investigate crimes and make arrests.
+The ability to learn and understand criminal procedure including probable cause, criminal law, and how to investigate crimes and make arrests.

 >> Learn More: Are you interested in learning more about what police academy training may look like?
-I think you will really like my article >> This is What Police Academy Training is Like?
+I think you will like my article >> This is What Police Academy Training is Like?
 (Pro Guide) <<

 this is what police academy training is like

-An academy trained peace officer will need to know about traffic investigations and how to submit charges to the court or district attorney.
+An academy-trained peace officer will need to know about traffic investigations and how to submit charges to the court or district attorney.

 Do Peace Officers Carry Handcuffs?

-If a Peace Officer is sworn with powers of arrest chances are they will be carrying handcuffs.
+If a Peace Officer is sworn in with powers of arrest chances are they will be carrying handcuffs.

 What kind of Equipment do Peace Officers Carry?